kitconcept/.github/profile/README.md

-# Hi there 👋, we are kitconcept, a Plone Agency from Bonn and Barcelona.
+# Hi there 👋, we are kitconcept, a Plone Agency from Bonn and Barcelona

 We love Open Source and contribute on a daily basis to [Plone](https://plone.org), and other Open Source projects.